Are you considering a trip into Manhattan this Chol Hamoed? Here are my picks of the most fascinating places and sights around the big city.

 One World Trade Center- Freedom Tower

 On the way from the entrance to the elevator, there are informative and interesting exhibits about the construction and interesting facts about the Freedom Tower.
 Climbing to the 102nd floor of the Freedom Tower is just a 47-second ride by elevator.
-The walls of the elevator have a rapidly changing informative mural of Manhattan and how it metamorphoses from forest to a city with huge skyscrapers.
+The walls of the elevator have a rapidly changing informative mural of Manhattan and how it metamorphoses from a forest to a city with huge skyscrapers.
 When exiting the elevator, visitors get to see a two-minute movie all about New York City.
 At the end of the movie, the walls that displayed the movie lift and the awesomeness of the view can’t help but amaze you.
 The views can be enjoyed on floors 100, 101, and 102.
 There is also a restaurant located on the 101st floor.

 The Freedom Tower is located adjacent to the 911 Memorial and Museum.
 It is a real-life lesson of destruction, rebuilding, and moving on.